Santa's Village Amusement & Water Park: Three Worlds (1972–2006)

 In 1983, the park owners added Racing Rapids Action Park to the north end of Santa's Village.

 Although the parks were connected, there were separate admission gates to either one.
 A combination ticket was available at either park that would permit visitors to enter both parks that day.
 Both parks had separate parking lots.

-Water Park (1983–2006)
+Water Park (1983–2006, 2021–current)

 The water park Racing Rapids was the water park attached to the north side of Santa's Village AZoosment Park.
 When it opened, it was one of the first in the Midwest and the largest in Illinois.
-It was closed with the park in 2005 and has not reopened.
-In 2015, the water park was under demolition.
+It was closed with the park in 2006.
+The water park reopened for its full season in 2021 under the name "Santa Springs".

 Closure (2006)

 The unsuccessful launch of the "Typhoon" roller coaster, decreased attention to the aesthetics of the park, and a decline of patrons eventually prompted the corporation to sell.
 The sale did not proceed as smoothly as hoped and, with many setbacks and unmet deadlines, the park had to shut its doors.

 In August 2006, the park announced its permanent closure.
 Most of the rides and fixtures were auctioned in October 2006.